esmf-org/esmf/src/addon/ESMX/README.md

 One of the main features provided by ESMX is the *unified driver executable*.
 A good starting point to explore this feature is the [ESMX_AtmOcnProto](https://github.com/esmf-org/nuopc-app-prototypes/tree/develop/ESMX_AtmOcnProto) under the NUOPC prototype repository.

-The default name of the unified driver executable built by ESMX is lower case `esmx`.
+The name of the unified driver executable built by ESMX is lower case `esmx`.
 This will be used for the remainder of this section to refer to the unfied driver executable.

 ### Project integration